PhysicsUofRAUI/intermediate_techniques_LI/README.md

-This is a demonstraton repository for Git Intermediate Techniques.
+This is a demonstration repository for Git Intermediate Techniques.